Eason-S-Lu/History-Club-Main/Request For Public Comments/RFC-02.md

 To be eligible to run for a club officer position, a student must be a current member of the high school history club and must have attended at least three club meetings in the current school year.<br>

 <h2>Nominations</h2>
 Nominations for club officer positions will be open to all club members.
 Any member can nominate themselves or another member for a position.
-Nominations must be submitted in writing to the club advisor at least one week before the election.<br>
+Nominations must be submitted in writing to the current club officers at least 15 days before the election.<br>

 <h2>Campaigning</h2>
 All candidates are allowed to campaign for their position.
 However, campaigning must be respectful and non-disruptive to the club meetings and activities.<br>